Alastair Campbell: Iraq War

-Neither a parliamentary investigation (2003) led by Lord Hutton, nor a private review (2004) of the intelligence services by Lord Butler found cases of wrongdoing on Campbell's behalf.
-(Though the opposite case continued to be made in the media.
-Also, with conviction, by Dyke and Gilligan.)
+Neither a parliamentary investigation in 2003 led by Lord Hutton, nor a private review in 2004 of the intelligence services by Lord Butler found cases of wrongdoing on Campbell's behalf.
 Neither did the Chilcot Inquiry of 2016, which was much more critical of the government than previous investigations.
+However, the opposite case continued to be made in the media, as well as by Dyke and Gilligan.

 Another view has been offered by Biljiana Scott, as early as 2004.
 She suggested that an accessible explanation for the incident can be found by examining the parties' differing professional cultures.
 Kelly sought to communicate scientific truth, Gilligan sought to communicate the government's lacking argument, and Campbell sought to communicate the case for war in the most convincing way available.
 Later in 2003, commenting on weapons of mass destruction in Iraq, Campbell said, "Come on, you don't seriously think we won't find anything?".

-Even years later he was genuinely convinced of there being a case for war.
+Years later, he remained convinced of the case for war.
 In 2013, in a speech Campbell gave in Australia, he argued that there had always been "spin" and propaganda, but that there was more pressure to tell the truth 'today' than there was during the Second World War.
 He went on to claim that Tony Blair had "greater commitment to wartime truth than Winston Churchill".